josh-helpert/elder-syntax/docs/base.markdown

 ```

 ### Inline Siblings
-To write more compact code we have to introduce new syntax `,`
+To write more compact code we have to introduce new syntax.
+The comma `,`:
 * Represents a sibling w/n a sequence
 * Internally `,` translates into a `\n` so the two forms are equivalent
 * For consistency and clarity, you can't mix inline and multiline syntax `,` for the same sequence